Mercerized cotton – for shine and stability

 Less weight – better properties

-Mercerisation involves exposing cotton to sodium hydroxide.
-This causes the fibres to swell, and their cross-section changes from kidney-shaped to round.
-In this process the cotton loses up to 25% of its length.
-Mercerisation is therefore an expensive procedure.
+Mercerization involves exposing cotton to sodium hydroxide.
+This causes the fibers to swell, and their cross-section changes from kidney-shaped to round.
+The cotton also loses up to 25% of its length.
+Mercerization is therefore an expensive chemical procedure.

 However, this finishing process has numerous benefits.
 The changed structure gives the cotton a silky, wash-resistant shine.
-Colour fastness is significantly increased and the yarn is stronger.
+Color fastness is significantly increased and the yarn is left stronger.